Bonf6059/ISA-Medieval/README.md

 - Removed unused assets and more (roe, jams, some weapons and armors)
 - Moved sweetrolls to ISA-HornetKeeping
 - Replaced Dravik textures
+- Added new beds, wall trophies, armchairs and more

 22/05/2026
 - Removed unused assets